lomash-relia/rag_with_mistral_7b/README.md

 - For PDF RAG system, streamlit for UI is also used.
 For website data RAG, cli is used as the interface.

 To simply run the PDFs RAG project:
+- Download supported gguf model from HuggingFace.
+Place the model file in the folder.
 - Install packages in your activated environment
 ```
 pip install -r requirement.txt